xiGUAwanOU/tech-note/cheatsheets/frontend/vuejs-what-is-v-model-short-for.md

-# What Is `v-model` Short For?
+keywords vuejs, v-model, short for inputs vuejs, javascript

-For quick reference:
+# Vuejs: What Is `v-model` Short for
 ```html
 <input v-model="something">
 ```